List of Superman & Lois characters: Hedy

 Hedy (voiced by Daisy Tormé) is an A.I. that works for John Henry Irons and Natalie Irons after it was stolen from his Earth's Lex Luthor.

+In season four, Hedy is hacked by Milton Fine.

 Sean Smith

 Sean Smith (portrayed by Fritzy-Klevans Destine) is a student at Smallville High School and football player on the Smallville Crows.
-He was Sarah's boyfriend and antagonizes the Kent brothers before she breaks up with him.
+He was Sarah's boyfriend and antagonizes the Kent brothers before she breaks up with him, but he later befriends them when Jordan apologizes to him for having kissed Sarah.

 Tag Harris

 Tag Harris (portrayed by Wern Lee) is a student at Smallville, a friend of Sean Smith, and a member of the Smallville Crows football team who developed vibration abilities upon being exposed to yellow phosphorescence (later revealed to be X-Kryptonite) the day Jordan's heat vision manifested.

 In season two, Tag appears as a member of the Supermen of America.
+He is defeated by Bizarro, but survives the attack and is last seen recovering in hospital.

 Timmy Ryan

 Timmy Ryan (portrayed by Zane Clifford) is a student at Smallville High School who is a friend of Sean Smith and a member of the Smallville Crows football team.

 In season two, Timmy Ryan gets stronger as Jonathan suspects that he is using steroids.
 When Jonathan confronts him on this, Timmy claims that he got a strange crystal that gave him his strength from Candice Pergande.
 He was later mentioned to have been caught with an inhaler with X-Kryptonite in it.

+In season four, Timmy Ryan was among the Smallville citizens that witness Doomsday throwing the defeated Superman's body towards the Kent family.
+He later lashed out at Jonathan and Jordan claiming that they are Superman's sons outside the movie theater only for Kyle to defuse the situation.
+Timmy still claimed that when Lois and Clark visited his family's house.
+He and his mother later watched Janet Olsen's interview with Clark Kent where he revealed that he is Superman.

 Reno Rosetti

 Lt.
-Reno Rosetti (portrayed by Hesham Hammoud) is a military lieutenant in the DOD that works for Sam Lane.
-He later gets empowered by Morgan Edge through X-Kryptonite offscreen and fights Superman in Project 7734's room before being killed by a Kryptonite spear wielded by John Henry Irons.
+Reno Rosetti (portrayed by Hesham Hammoud) is a military lieutenant in the DOD who works for Sam Lane.
+He is later empowered by Morgan Edge through X-Kryptonite offscreen and fights Superman in Project 7734's room before being killed by a Kryptonite spear wielded by John Henry Irons.